junxit/us-congress-bills-119/metadata.md

 - 2025-04-07 — On agreeing to the resolution Agreed to without objection. (text: CR H1443)
 - 2025-04-07 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection. (text: CR H1443)
 - 2025-04-08 — Received in the Senate.
+- 2025-04-10 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S2577)
+- 2025-04-10 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2025-04-14 — Message on Senate action sent to the House.